 There was a lot of trash in the well.

-The borehole with the Mark III had been cloudy after the installation.
-The contact said it was still bad so we drove there and found it clear to the eye and people were using it.
+people were using it.
 The Mark II and Mark III pumps are identical above the surface.
 The difference is that the Mark II has a 65mm cylinder and 32 mm riser pipes.
 To fix the cylinder you have to remove all the riser pipes with all the water in the pipes.
 If you have a deep borehole it takes two or three strong men to lift the pipes out of the borehole.
 The Mark III uses a 65mm riser pipe.
 You can remove the working parts of the cylinder through the riser pipe without removing the pipes.
 A man on a motorcycle can come and make most repairs for a Mark III.
 A Mark II requires large pipe wrenches, clamps, vises.
 Too much to carry on a motorcycle.
 There is a third type of pump that I prefer but is not used in this part of Nigeria much.
 It is the Afridev Pump.
 It comes with two tools.
 Like the Mark III, you can remove the working parts without removing the pipes.
 The main difference that there less moving parts.
 All the bolt heads are the same size, nothing to grease and the bearings are nylon and easily replaced.
 The Mark II and III head require a variety of tools and a bearing press to replace the bearings.

 We returned to Sanaboki to see if we could repair the pump at the borehole.
 When we had looked at it earlier we theorized that the low flow could be worn out rubber, leaking foot valve, or leaking pipes.

 After disassembling the pump, we found that it had a large hole in the riser pipe by the pump cylinder.
-Most of the pumped water was going back into the borehole.
-The village happened to have two extra pipes.
+Most of the

 We changed the pipes, reassembled the pump, and greased the chain in the pump head.
 When we left they were pumping water like a new pump.